tychonievich/cso1-s2022/markdown/parts.md

 with address translation to achieve virtual memory and a hierarchy of different caches to make memory seem faster, but the core interface from the heart of the processor's point of view is just some address and value wires.
-We'll discuss more about these topics in COA 2.
+We'll discuss more about these topics in CSO2.

 # Code-to-Hardware Compilation